We’ve spent dozens of hours researching keyboard piano and chose nine keyboards that have the best combination of price and features.

 If you’re spending $2000 on a digital piano, you’ll be getting just about every feature you could want in a “traditional” piano - excellent sound, effects, pedals, and recording options, as well as excellent-quality voices.

 Just because a keyboard piano is cheap, it doesn’t mean that it doesn’t have everything needed for someone to start learning how to play the piano.
+Price range can be deceiving sometimes.
 There are certain features that you should look at:

-Other features that are good to see on a keyboard include a decent volume range, record/playback features, connectivity, and teaching tools.
+Other features that are good to see on a keyboard piano include a decent volume range, record/playback features, connectivity, number of key e.g 61 keys, and teaching tools.
 It should also be lightweight and portable.

 Can You Hear the Difference Between Cheap and Expensive VIRTUAL Pianos?

 Within a hundred dollars, you can find a range of keyboard pianos with many useful functions to help you get the hang of the basic functions of a piano.
-Generally, you won’t find a full 88-key instrument at this price range, but you’ll still find a good practice instrument until you can afford to buy a full keyboard (and know how to play on one).
+Generally, you will find a 61 key instrument at this price range, but you’ll still find a good practice instrument until you can afford to buy a full keyboard piano (and know how to play on one).